Skip to main content

 Last viewedThe date when your resume was last viewed

-Statistics are only tracked when your resume is public.
-If you turn off public access, tracking pauses but your existing stats are preserved.
+Statistics are only shown after public sharing is enabled.
+If you turn off public access, existing stats are preserved.

 What counts as a view?